Manage a Team

 Delaware

-No state supplemental rate; withhold state income tax as if the total of the supplemental and regular wages were a single wage payment for the regular payroll period
+Delaware has no state supplemental rate.
+Withhold state income tax as if the total of the supplemental and regular wages were a single wage payment for the regular payroll period, unless the payment is deferred compensation, in which case it’s taxed at 5%.

 Florida